What You Need to Know About Soft Skills Training

 What Matters More at Work – Soft or Hard Skills?

-But once they were recognized, soft skills earned a lot of respect.
-A person can succeed with outstanding soft skills, despite the absence of hard skills–especially in roles where personality counts.
-But it’s very difficult for someone with poor soft skills to succeed anywhere because their ability to engage in vital interpersonal relationships is limited.
-This is why a deficiency in soft skills is the top factor behind the failure of many new managers.
+But if one were to wage a bet, soft skills look like the winner.
+Hard skills can usually be acquired to some degree through the right course.
+However, it’s very difficult for someone with poor soft skills to succeed anywhere, because their ability to engage in vital interpersonal relationships is limited.
+This is why a deficiency in soft skills is cited as being the source of 86% of workplace failures.

 How Should Soft Skills Training Be Delivered?